HeatMarie/readmeGenerator/README.md

   * [License](#license)
   * [Questions](#questions)

+  ## Live URL
+  <a href="https://HeatMarie.github.io/readmeGenerator/"> Click for live URL </a>

   ## Description
-  The discription of something that I don't know what it is yet.
+  This is the description of the project.
+It automatically creates a readme write up.
+And all that fancy stuff

   ## Installation
-  Just do the fun things and have at it
+  Use node and npm to install the needed modules and do the things you need to do.

   ## Usage
-  Something else
+  Want to easily create a README?
+Use this

   ## License
-  MIT License
+  MIT

   ## Questions
   ### For any questions or comments feel free to contact me with the email below.